 - Standard Tenor Ukulele – 17″/432mm scale.
 Expressive, singing, and delightful, the Standard is a rich, strong tenor that adds the influence of great classical guitars to its Hawaiian roots.
 Ideal for standard C6 and D6 (Canadian) tunings.

-- “Lyric” Tenor Ukulele – 17.9″/455mm scale.
+- Lyric Tenor Ukulele – 17.9″/455mm scale.
 Named for the vocal type of legendary singer Luciano Pavarotti, this longer scaled tenor shares the standard tenor body but adds more finger room and an extra shot of espresso.
-Excellent for standard C6 as well as chocolatey drop tunings.
+Excellent for standard C6 as well as chocolatey drop tunings, which can extend as far down as baritone.
+This yields a very compact baritone with a brighter voice that fits more easily in overhead bins when touring/traveling.

-- Grand Tenor (GT) Ukulele – 19″/483mm scale.
+- Grand Tenor (GT) Ukulele – 19″/483mm scale (or the Lyric Tenor 17.9″/455mm scale).
 A large body tenor designed for Hawaiian jazz uke master Kimo Hussey.
 Beautifully balanced with a curvy baritone-sized body that sits in your lap like a perfect-sized puppy, the GT offers additional resonance, complexity, warmth, and sustain, and more spacious fingering.
-A standard 13th fret neck join puts the bridge in the classical guitar “sweet spot”.
-Especially nice for creating distinctive sonorities with drop and/or altered tunings, the GT also makes a fine baritone.
+Standard 13th fret neck-join puts the bridge in the classical guitar “sweet spot” (12 fret neck-join for the Lyric Tenor scale).
+Especially nice for creating distinctive sonorities with drop and/or altered tunings.

-- Baritone Ukulele – 20 1/8″/51cm scale.
-This longer scale sibling of the Grand Tenor shares the GT body but pairs it with the well-known 20.125″ (Martin) scale and a 14th fret neck join.
-For standard G6 tuning and the wide world of altered tunings.
+- Baritone Ukulele – 20 1/8″/51cm scale (or 19″/483mm scale).
+The standard baritone employs the well-known 20.125″ (Martin) scale and a 14th fret neck-join, for standard baritone G6 tuning plus the wide world of altered tunings.
+Also available with the 19″/483mm scale, providing more comfortable finger stretches–if Marcy Marxer says so it must be true!

-- Standard Concert Ukulele – 16 1/8″ scale.
-New for 2020 (and still requiring bribery of the shop elves, whose arms don’t fit in the sound hole), the Concert combines the thinking behind both the Lyric Tenor and GT into a smaller yet still warm and potent musical companion.
+- Standard Concert Ukulele – 15 1/4″/387mm scale.
+Requiring bribery of the shop elves (whose arms don’t fit in the sound hole), the Concert combines the thinking behind the Lyric Tenor and GT into a smaller yet still warm and potent musical companion.
+Normally with a 13th fret neck-join, it can also be made with a 14th fret join.

-- Hybrid 5 String (H-5, “Bari-Tenor”) – Based on the GT/Baritone body, this unconventional uke has 5 separate strings with no doubles.
-With roots in the ukulele’s ancestral rajão and various renaissance instruments as well as guitar (search on “Keith Richards 5 string guitar” just for fun), the H-5 opens up a treasure trove of juicy chord voicings and single note options while being more comfortably balanced than a guitalele and more compact than a tenor guitar.
-As a starting point think “Bari-Tenor”, tuned from low D to high A; the warmth and weight of a baritone with the clarity and sparkle of tenor high notes.
-Optionally drop that a whole step if it fits your voice better, or to make old chord shapes sound lush and new.
-Then imagine it with a re-entrant 5th string for re-entrant sizzle while retaining all the melody notes of a low G uke (plus the thousand-and-one open tunings of the banjo universe); and then imagine the 4th re-entrant as well (like rajão) for a distinctive voice with incredible close-voiced chords and greater voice separation in many band settings.
+- Hybrid 5 String (H-5, “Bari-Tenor”, Rajão) – Based on the GT/Baritone body, this unconventional uke has 5 separate strings with no doubles, i.e. 5 courses.
+With roots in the ukulele’s ancestral rajão and various baroque instruments as well as modern players (for fun, search on “Keith Richards 5 string guitar”), the H-5 opens up a treasure trove of juicy chord voicings and single note options while being more comfortably balanced than a guitalele.
+As a starting point think “Bari-Tenor”, tuned from low D to high A; an expanded melody range, and the warmth and weight of a baritone with the clarity and sparkle of tenor high notes.
+Optionally drop a whole step (or up to an entire 4th) if it fits your voice better, fills a needed range in ensemble playing, or simply to make standard chord shapes sound suddenly lush and new.
+Then imagine it with a re-entrant 5th string for re-entrant sizzle while retaining all the melody notes of a low G uke (plus tunings from the banjo universe); and then imagine the 4th string re-entrant as well (rajão tuning) for a distinctive voice with incredible close-voiced chords and tighter orchestration control in band settings.
 Hybrid vigor indeed!

 Each instrument is a carefully conceived individual: a dance with the wood, designed and built to delight.
 On many instruments the wood and I work it out between ourselves, and I’ll tell you – wood can be very opinionated.
 It’s a joy when these instruments are united with their partner, as if they knew them in advance.
 On a commission you and I work together (in person or via technology) to create your ideal musical companion.

-- Comfortable and fast neck of Honduras mahogany.
+- Comfortable and fast neck of Honduras mahogany, with a silky smooth satin finish. ~1.5″/38+mm width at the nut.

 - Custom headplate with signature crescent moon inlay.